 - ½ cup chopped fresh flat-leaf parsley

-- 2 slices white bread, crusts removed, torn into ¼-inch pieces (optional, I skipped this step, but it's probably a nice touch)
+- 2 slices white bread, crusts removed, torn into ¼-inch pieces

 - ½ teaspoon paprika